kristiadhy/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my personal blog
 ---
+Hi!
+I'm learning to use the GitHub pages